Markay12/PythonDataAnalysisDocs/README.md

 Now that we can see our data, we need to know how to find relationships between different data points within our analysis.

-We want to remove outliers within our data points and from beginnning analysis we already know where they are.
+We want to remove outliers within our data points and from beginning analysis we already know where they are.
 So, we can go back to what we know from **Panda** and remove them

 ```Python
 df_sample = df_students[df_students['StudyHours']>1]